mahmdlaf84/gnetwork/gpang-network-v3.6/README.md

 Every node shares a unified registration flow: select the appropriate role during `gpang node register` and the CLI will auto-discover hardware metrics, GPU vendor details (NVIDIA, AMD, or Apple), and stream them to the ledger.
 Explore role-specific counts, validator stake thresholds, and coordination statistics from the web dashboard summary cards.

+Each successful registration also mints an immutable node NFT that records the owner, fingerprint, hardware profile, and role.
+Operators can audit their node-backed NFTs via the CLI (`gpang node nft` / `gpang node nft-list`) or the REST API (`/node/:node_id/nft`, `/node-nfts`, `/accounts/:account_id/node-nfts`).

 ## CLI Usage

 ```bash